 Stockholm is also leading the way with regards to sustainability.
 100% of the energy used comes from renewable sources and 99% of solid waste is recycled.
 The city has also introduced a number of initiatives such as the ‘Kranmärkt’ label, a label for businesses and organisations that choose tap water over bottled water (Stockholm’s tap water is amongst the cleanest in the world).

-Outside of Europe, Vancouver has a long history of supporting climate action.
-Their Greenest City 2020 project launched in 2011 with the aim of making Vancouver the greenest city on earth.
+Outside of Europe, Vancouver has a long history of supporting sustainable initiatives.
+Their Greenest City 2020 project launched in 2011 with the aim of making Vancouver the greenest city on Earth.
 Citizens were encouraged to get involved by participating in surveys, and green grants are awarded to projects that will help the city achieve its goals.
-As a result, so far over 1000 projects have been funded and green jobs have increased by 35%.
+As a result, so far over 1,000 projects have been funded and green jobs have increased by 35%.
 Also, significant upgrades have been made to the infrastructure to encourage cycling and connecting with nature.

 4. San Francisco